hugo-porto/theme/README.md

-# theme
+# hugo-porto theme

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/de8777e0fd0249d480a92da2dda5863d)](https://app.codacy.com/gh/hugo-porto/theme/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

-Hugo Porto is a personal portfolio theme for Hugo.
+The `hugo-porto` is a personal portfolio theme for Hugo.
 It features a minimalist design that focuses on showcasing your projects and achievements.
 This theme is perfect for developers, designers, and creatives who want to create a simple yet powerful online portfolio.